University College, Durham: Post-war

 During the 1950s and 1960s the college expanded through developments at Owengate (later renovated in 2014) and Bailey Court, both around Palace Green.
 In the 1970s, the college's lease of Lumley Castle ended.
 Moatside Court was instead developed, and meant that all the college's students were now housed within five minutes of the main castle.
 During this period there was rapid change in the size and structure of the college, which expanded to over 300 undergraduates by 1979.

 The Keep as seen from Palace Green in 1973.

 Female students were admitted to the college for the first time in 1987; until then it had been single sex.
 Since this time the college has become fully mixed, with undergraduate numbers expanding to nearly seven hundred.
 Expansion caused a strain on college numbers, however, and in 2004 the college was unable to provide accommodation for all of its fresher students for the first time in its history.
 Following the foundation of Josephine Butler in 2006, Durham's first new college to be opened since 1972, pressure from the university to take on additional students lessened, and undergraduate numbers were intentionally reduced in the following years.
-In line with the wider UK expansion of the higher education sector, the college expanded again in the 2010's, with the opening of a new self catered site in Durham City centre at Kepier Court.
+In line with the wider UK expansion of the higher education sector, the college expanded again in the 2010s, with the opening of a new self catered site in Durham City centre at Kepier Court.